 Migration is considered one of the defining global issues of the early twenty-first century, as more and more people are on the move today than at any other point in human history.
-There are now about 192 million people living outside their place of birth, which is about three per cent of the world's population.
+There are now about 258 million people living outside their place of birth, which is more than three per cent of the world's population.

 This means that roughly one of every thirty-five persons in the world is a migrant.
 Between 1965 and 1990, the number of international migrants increased by 45 million-an annual growth rate of about 2.1 per cent.
 The current annual growth rate is about 2.9 per cent.